julie-jiang/sudoku/README.md

 After that, I will implement the priority queue.
 Right now I'm using a normal queue in place of priority queue for simplicity.

 ## Testing
-To test my soduku solver, I will write a `SodukuGenerator` which will be able to generate soduku puzzles of arbitrary size.
+To test my soduku solver, I will write a `SodukuGenerator.cpp` which will be able to generate soduku puzzles of arbitrary size.

 ## Read more
 Please see the doc Julie Jiang Comp 15 Final Project Specs.pdf for formal definitions and algorithms rendered in beautiful LaTeX.